aimsopp/aimsopp/README.md

 ### Hi there, I'm Joshua - aka [NerdyTechGamer][website] 👋

 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2020 Goals: Contribute to Open Source projects and continue learking on [HackerRank.com][hackerrank]
+- 🥅 2020 Goals: Contribute to Open Source projects and continue learning on [HackerRank.com][hackerrank]
 - ⚡ Fun fact: I love to draw and play guitar

 ### Connect with me: